A proof of Dunfield-Gukov-Rasmussen Conjecture: Cyclicity of the quantum Hochschild homology

-Consider the~endmorphism $T$ of $\qCHoHom_\bullet(A)$ defined by $T_n := t_n^{n+1}$.
-It is the~identity map when $q=1$, which means that the~classing Hochschild homology is a~cyclic module, but in general case it scales a~homogeneous degree $d$ Hochschild chain by $q^d$.
+Consider the~endomorphism $T$ of $\qCHoHom_\bullet(A)$ defined by $T_n := t_n^{n+1}$.
+It is the~identity map when $q=1$, which means that the~classical Hochschild homology is a~cyclic module, but in general case it scales a~homogeneous degree $d$ Hochschild chain by $q^d$.
 However, it is not far from the~identity map.

 \begin{lemma} The~endomorphism $T$ is chain homotopic to the~identity map. \end{lemma} \begin{proof} Define $\sigma_n := t_{n+1}s_n$, so that

 We claim that $h_n=\sum_{j=0}^n(-1)^{jn} \sigma_n t_n^j$ is a~desired chain homotopy.
 First, write